DanaeMirel/cluster-analysis/README.md

 # Case study

-In order to illustrate a clustering analysis, we used human breast mass data with
+In order to illustrate a clustering analysis, we used human breast mass data coming from [the UIC machine learning repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)) with

 - Ten features measured of each cell nuclei
 - Summary information is provided for each group of cells